allenai/allennlp-guide/chapters/part2/common-architectures.md

 ## FeedForward

-The [`FeedForward` module](http://docs.allennlp.org/master/api/modules/feedforward/) is just a sequence of linear layers `torch.nn.Linear`.
+The [`FeedForward` module](http://docs.allennlp.org/master/api/modules/feedforward/) is just a sequence of `torch.nn.Linear` layers.
 It also supports activations and (optional) dropout in between layers.

 ## GatedSum and Highway layers

 Linear combination of multiple components is a common operation used in modern-day neural networks.
-A [highway layer](http://docs.allennlp.org/master/api/modules/highway/) computes a gated sum of the original input `x` and its non-linear transformation: `y = g * x + (1 - g) * f(A(x))`, where `A()` is a linear transformation and `f` is an element-wise nonlinearity.
+A [Highway layer](http://docs.allennlp.org/master/api/modules/highway/) computes a gated sum of the original input `x` and its non-linear transformation: `y = g * x + (1 - g) * f(A(x))`, where `A()` is a linear transformation and `f` is an element-wise nonlinearity.
 Highway layers are used e.g., in ELMo after a CNN layer.

-A somewhat similar operation, [gated sum](http://docs.allennlp.org/master/api/modules/gated_sum/) computes a gated sum of two tensors `a` and `b` as in: `f = activation(W [a; b]) out = f * a + (1 -
+A somewhat similar operation, [GatedSum](http://docs.allennlp.org/master/api/modules/gated_sum/) computes a gated sum of two tensors `a` and `b` as in: `f = activation(W [a; b]) out = f * a + (1 -
 f) * b`.

 ## TimeDistributed

 In some cases you may want to apply the same operation repeatedly over some dimension of a tensor.
 For example, in a sequence labeling task, you might want to apply the same `FeedForward` layer to the output vector at every timestep.

 [`TimeDistributed`](http://docs.allennlp.org/master/api/modules/time_distributed/) is a convenient module that makes this easier to implement.
 Given an input of shape `(batch_size, time_steps,